-College College of Information Tec hnology Supervised by: Dr. Yousef Al Hammadi Type of Presentation Oral Presentation Presenter Information: Khawla Rashed Alshehhi 201309856 ' Ghalia Abdulla Almaazmi 201214326
+College College of Information Technology

+Type of Presentation Oral Presentation

+Presenter Information: Khawla Rashed Alshehhi 201309856

+' Ghalia Abdulla Almaazmi 201214326

 Information security science is related and highly relevant to Islamic sciences.
 The basis of the new science was inspired mainly by the Islamic religion, and it existed in ancient times as rules in existing Qur'an and the Sunna.
 Its inspired many scientists like the Arab Writers and people took their famous arguments and advice from the Qur'an and the hadith.
 Thus, its become implemented at the present time in the laws and policies at some companies and organizations.
 This paper will integrate two themes together.
 First, cyber security is divided into several sections, including e-security applications, and its relationship with the Islamic sciences will be focused on in this research.